Have you written a book on a topic related to art?

 13. Heritage House

 Heritage House is a Canadian publisher located in British Columbia, specializing in books that celebrate the rich history and culture of Western Canada.
 They publish books in the areas of art and photography, politics and law, history, indigenous studies, and travel and tourism.
-They also publish biographies, memoirs, and YA fiction.
+They also publish biographies, memoirs, and books for young readers.

 Heritage House currently welcomes submissions that align with the vision of their publishing program.
 To make sure Heritage House is the right place for your book, you can visit their website to see their past publications.
 Once you’re ready to submit your work, you can check out their submission guidelines here.

-TouchWood loves new ideas, and they happily welcome submissions in the following categories: art and photography, food and wine, regional history, house and home, gardening and pets, literary anthologies, and narrative non-fiction.
+TouchWood loves new ideas, and they happily welcome submissions in the following categories: art and photography, food and wine, regional and popular history, house and home, gardening and pets, literary anthologies, memoir and narrative non-fiction.
 You can learn more about their submission guidelines here.

 15. Wakefield Press